In this section

 |

-•path is the path to the scanned email attachment.
+•path is a path to an attachment of the message being scanned.
 The cure(path) function returns true if the attachment is harmless or has been cured.
 If the attachment cannot be cured, the function returns false.

 |